Build code from a Git repository | Build | Northflank Application docs

 Skip CI with commit messages

-• If you push a commit with a message that contains one of the ignore flags you have added, a build will not be triggered for that commit
+- If you push a commit with a message that contains one of the ignore flags you have added a build will not be triggered for that commit

-• If you push multiple commits at once, a build will not be triggered if any of the commits contain an ignore flag in their commit message
+- If you push multiple commits at once a build will not be triggered if any of the commits contain an ignore flag in their commit message

-• If your service is configured to build from a pull request, that PR will not be built if the HEAD commit contains an ignore flag in its commit message
+- If your service is configured to build from a pull request that PR will not be built if the HEAD commit contains an ignore flag in its commit message

-Example ignore flags
+Default ignore flags

 [skip ci]